 Sender: Email Marketing & SMS

-Sender combines email and SMS marketing with automation workflows, segmentation, and popup forms.
+Sender combines email and SMS marketing with automation workflows, segmentation, and pop-up forms.
 You can design responsive emails, send promotional SMS, and automate sequences triggered by customer actions.

 Best for